physrisk/website-source/articles/2021/big-review.md

 This summer we (all active members of the group) have contributed to a pretty big paper [cite id="Kazakevicius2021Entropy"].
-In the said paper we have review all of our varied approaches to the modeling of the long-range memory (which we understand as [1/f noise](/tag/1f-noise)).
+In the said paper we have reviewed all of our varied approaches to the modeling of the long-range memory (which we understand as [1/f noise](/tag/1f-noise)).
 The core difference of our approach, from the approaches taken by other groups, is that we use Markovian models without embedding actual memory into our